|

 you like to try to stop him?"

-Eomer glanced again at the elf, took in the bow and the white
+Eomer looked back at the elf, this time taking in the bow and

-knives strapped to his back, and shook his head, reluctantly.
+the white knives strapped to his back, and reluctantly shook his

 "Besides," continued Aragorn, "if anything haserhappened

-to Eowyn, we will need him there to comfort her."
+to Eowyn, we will need him there to take care of her."

 can keep that animal at bay until we catch up with them."